 2026 World Cup final will be played at MetLife Stadium in New Jersey

-The 2026 World Cup final will be played at MetLife Stadium in East Rutherford, New Jersey, on July 19.
+The 2026 World Cup final will be played at MetLife Stadium in New Jersey, beating out Texas and California for soccer’s showcase game.

+FIFA awarded the July 19 championship to the $1.6 billion venue, which opened in 2010, the culminating match of an expanded 48-nation, 104-game tournament that will be spread across three nations for the first time.

+Located about 10 miles from Manhattan, MetLife was promoted by both New York and New Jersey, where the stadium was built in the Meadowlands marshes.
+The land of Bruce Springsteen, Jon Bon Jovi and Frank Sinatra will be the focal point of the globe on that Sunday, when either Lionel Messi’s Argentina will try to win its second straight title or a successor will emerge.

+“It will be a celebration of our diversity and our values,” New Jersey Gov. Phil Murphy said in a telephone interview.
+“The bigger picture is what leads up to it and what we leave behind for the decades to come.”

-FIFA made the announcement Sunday at a Miami television studio, allocating the opener of the 39-day tournament to Mexico City’s Estadio Azteca on June 11.
+FIFA made the announcement Sunday at a Miami television studio, allocating the opener of the 39-day tournament to Mexico City’s Estadio Azteca on June 11 and the finale to the home of the NFL’s New York Jets and Giants.

+Dallas Cowboys owner Jerry Jones had lobbied for the final to be at his AT&T Stadium in Arlington, Texas.

+“The competition was dealing with the perception of the coastal, of a New York, or a Los Angeles,” he said.
+“If this were totally being played to just America and the United States, that wouldn’t have been such a formidable thing to overcome.
+But internationally, that’s formidable to overcome.”

-Semifinals will be played on July 14 at AT&T Stadium in Arlington, Texas, and the following day at Mercedes Benz Stadium in Atlanta.
+All games from the quarterfinals on are being played in the United States.
+Semifinals are on July 14 at AT&T and the following day at Mercedes Benz Stadium in Atlanta.

-Quarterfinals will be at Gillette Stadium in Foxborough, Massachusetts, on July 9, at SoFi Stadium in Inglewood, California, the following day and at Arrowhead Stadium in Kansas City, Missouri, and Hard Rock Stadium in Miami Gardens, Florida, on July 11.
+Quarterfinals are at Gillette Stadium in Foxborough, Massachusetts, on July 9, at SoFi Stadium in Inglewood, California, the following day, and at Arrowhead Stadium in Kansas City, Missouri, and Hard Rock Stadium in Miami Gardens, Florida, on July 11.
 The third-place game will be at Hard Rock on July 18.

-The U.S. team will open at SoFi on June 12, then play seven days later at Seattle’s Lumen Field and finish the group stage at SoFi on June 25.
+The U.S. team will train in suburban Atlanta ahead of the tournament and open at SoFi on June 12.
+The Americans play seven days later at Seattle’s Lumen Field and finish the group stage at SoFi on June 25.

-AT&T Stadium, the home of the Dallas Cowboys that had hoped to host the final, has the most matches of any venue with nine.
+Since reaching the semifinals of the first World Cup in 1930, the U.S. has advanced to the quarterfinals just once, in 2002.

+“It’s about making our nation proud,” American coach Gregg Berhalter said.
+“One way to really grow the game and to change soccer in America forever is to perform well and do something that no U.S. team has ever done before.”

 FIFA officials did not publicly explain their site-decision process.

+Philadelphia’s final match will be a round-of-16 meeting on July 4, the 250th anniversary of the signing of the Declaration of Independence.
+Philadelphia’s Citizens Bank Park hosts baseball’s All-Star Game, likely on July 14.

+Santa Clara is the only U.S. site that will not host a game after the new round of 32.
+AT&T will host two round-of-32 matches.

-FIFA expanded the World Cup from 32 to 48 nations and increased matches from 64 to 104.
-The 2026 tournament will be co-hosted by the U.S., Mexico and Canada, with all games from the quarterfinals on being played in the U.S. FIFA announced the 16 sites in 2022.
+FIFA expanded the World Cup from 32 to 48 nations, increased matches from 64 and announced the 16 sites in 2022.

+Murphy learned of the decision while at a watch party in a MetLife Stadium suite.
+He was not discouraged by a British tabloid report on Jan.
+17 that said the final would be at AT&T.

+“We did everything we could to put our head downs, focus on the job at hand, kind of push out the noise, and that turned out to be a winning formula,” Murphy said.

+Mexico will play its second match at Guadalajara’s Estadio Akron on June 18 and return to Azteca on June 24.
+Mexico City will host five matches, with four each at Monterrey’s Estadio BBVA and Guadalajara.

-Canada will play its opening first-round match in Toronto on June 12, then its following two games in Vancouver, British Columbia, on June 18 and 24.
+Canada will play its opening first-round match in Toronto on June 12, then at B.C.
+Place in Vancouver, British Columbia, on June 18 and 24.
+Each Canada venue will host 13 games.

 A nation will need to play eight matches to win the title, up from seven since 1982.